xeer-bot/xeer/README.md

 # Self-hosting

-If you want to use the dashboard then change `config.json-example`'s filename to `config.json` and fill it.
+If you want to use the dashboard then change (in the web folder) `config.json-example`'s filename to `config.json` and fill it.

 -   Rename `example.env` file to `.env` (If you want a bot token sit in there then add a `BOT_TOKEN="* THE BOT TOKEN *"` line to the file).
 -   Set `BOT_TOKEN` environment variable to your application bot token.